From the Front Lines of COVID-19

 August 18, 2020Team is first in Texas to join NIH-sponsored hospital study investigating efficacy of convalescent plasma for COVID-19

-Using a multimillion-dollar grant from the National Institutes of Health, physician-scientists at The University of Texas Health Science Center at Houston (UTHealth) will investigate whether convalescent plasma infusions can prevent the progression of COVID-19 in one of the first randomized clinical trials in the country.
+Using a multimillion-dollar grant from the National Institutes of Health, physician-scientists at The University of Texas Health Science Center at Houston (UTHealth) will investigate whether convalescent plasma infusions for hospitalized patients can prevent the progression of COVID-19 in one of the first randomized clinical trials in the country.

 August 14, 2020Breastfeeding 101: Tips for new moms during the pandemic